Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 You should see ``VXLAN`` tagged traffic being mirrored from the interface you selected as the Mirror Source.

-To verify Zeek is properly decapsulating and parsing the VXLAN traffic you can verify logs are being generated in the ``/nsm/zeek/logs/current`` directory:
+To verify :ref:`zeek` is properly decapsulating and parsing the VXLAN traffic you can verify logs are being generated in the ``/nsm/zeek/logs/current`` directory:

 ::